ju-c/stars/README.md

 ## Python

+- [mbi/django-rosetta](https://github.com/mbi/django-rosetta) - Rosetta is a Django application that eases the translation process of your Django projects
+- [RealOrangeOne/django-tasks](https://github.com/RealOrangeOne/django-tasks) - A reference implementation and backport of background workers and tasks in Django
 - [fabiocaccamo/django-extra-settings](https://github.com/fabiocaccamo/django-extra-settings) - :gear: config and manage typed extra settings using just the django admin.
 - [selectnull/django-pyrepl](https://github.com/selectnull/django-pyrepl) - Use Python 3.13 REPL with Django shell
 - [ambient-innovation/django-removals](https://github.com/ambient-innovation/django-removals) - Package to check for known Django removals and deprecations